kekyo/DupeNukem/README.md

 This is a diagrammatic representation of the message transfer performed by DupeNukem.

-.NET side to call a function on the JavaScript side, the `InvokeClientFunctionAsync` method returns a `Task`, so it can wait asynchronously:
+.NET side to call a function on the JavaScript side, the `InvokePeerMethodAsync` method returns a `Task`, so it can wait asynchronously:

 ![.NET world to JavaScript invoking](Images/diagram1.png)